 In using the proceeds of this offering, we are permitted under PRC laws and regulations as an offshore holding company to provide funding to our PRC subsidiary only through loans or capital contributions and to our VIEs only through loans, subject to satisfaction of applicable government registration and approval requirements.
-Currently, there is no statutory limit to the amount of funding that we can provide to our PRC subsidiary through capital contribution, and we can provide loans to our PRC subsidiary, VIEs and their subsidiaries as long as the loan amount does not exceed the statutory limit, which is currently twice the amount of the relevant entities' respective net assets calculated in accordance with accounting standards in China (with respect to our PRC subsidiary, the maximum amount of loan is approximately RMB170,000; with respect to Foshan Viomi, the maximum amount of loan is approximately RMB34,000).
+Currently, there is no statutory limit to the amount of funding that we can provide to our PRC subsidiary through capital contribution, and we can provide loans to our PRC subsidiary, VIEs and their subsidiaries as long as the loan amount does not exceed the statutory limit, which is currently twice the amount of the relevant entities' respective net assets, calculated in accordance with accounting standards in China.
+As of June 30, 2018, the maximum amount of loan of our PRC subsidiary, Foshan Viomi and Beijing Viomi was approximately RMB170,000 (US\$25,691), RMB328.1 million (US\$49.6 million) and RMB34,000 (US\$5,138), respectively.
 It would generally take us approximately thirty days to obtain approvals or complete registration necessary to provide funds to our PRC subsidiary, VIEs and their subsidiaries through capital contributions or loans, subject to the specific timeline implemented by local authorities.
-Furthermore, we expect the IPO proceeds to be used in China in the form of RMB and, therefore, our PRC subsidiary, VIEs and their subsidiaries or approvals or capital contributions or loans from U.S. dollars to RMB.
+Furthermore, we expect the IPO proceeds to be used in China in the form of RMB and, therefore, our PRC subsidiary, VIEs and their subsidiaries will need to convert any capital contributions or loans from U.S. dollars to RMB.
 We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, if at all.
-See "Risk Factors-Risks Related to Doing Business in China\PRC regulation of loans or approceeds of this offering to make loans or additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
+See "Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand our busin